icml45201-lab/icml_submission_12450/README.md

 ![Spectral Analysis](figures/fig7_premultiplied_grid_longer_250.png)
 *Figure 1: Temporal (left) and Spatial (right) frequency analysis.
 The KAE successfully captures the dominant physical shedding frequencies while safely suppressing the high-frequency turbulent noise that causes standard autoregressive models to diverge.*

-### Deep Dive B: Mathematical Proof of Stability via Eigenvalue Spectrum
+### Observation B: Mathematical Proof of Stability via Eigenvalue Spectrum
 While the frequency analysis demonstrates *what* the model is doing, the eigenvalue spectrum of the latent ODE demonstrates *why* it is mathematically stable.

 For a linear continuous-time dynamical system defined by $\frac{dz}{dt} = \mathbf{K}z$, the system is strictly asymptotically stable if the real parts of all eigenvalues of $\mathbf{K}$ are negative ($Re(\lambda) < 0$).